LACKAWANNA RIVER HERITAGE TRAIL:

 Note; In April 2016 this next section of the Lackawanna River Heritage Trail between 7th Avenue and Elm Street in Scranton was resurfaced with an asphalt base, however, I have not checked this out.

 Informational sign located here.
 Continuing north the trail utilizes stone-dust.
 The Lackawanna River is along your right and a small embankment to your left.
 You'll pass by the South Side Sports Complex and an informational board before crossing Broadway St at 2.4 miles.
 The trail travels through a "green corridor" above the river with RR tracks across the river.
 Above the hill past the RR tracks is the STEAMTOWN NHS .
 Pass through the 7th Ave parking lot at 2.9 miles and come to the paved Downtown Scranton Riverwalk section.
 This open trail travels underneath a RR bridge, then down underneath Lackawanna Ave and alongside the river.
 Up above to your left is the grand old Central NJ RR Freight Station.
 The trail briefly returns to stone-dust.
 Travel underneath the W Linden St and N Scranton Expressway bridges before coming to a spur trail on your left at 3.5 miles.

 Note; This is the 0.3 mile Scranton HS Spur Trail.

-The trail then crosses over the Scranton Levee and ends at Olive St after 3.7 miles.
+The trail then crosses over the Scranton Levee and ends at the Olive Street parking lot after 3.7 miles.
 You may continue your trek north along the earthen Scranton Levee Trail that travels atop the Levee system.
 See below.